aurelien-didier/pypendu/README.md

 ##  Description

-This project is my first one as a young python developer learning python.
+This project is my first one as a young developer learning python.
 Its only goals were to help me learn how to use python language and to test my skills in that language.